Sne4kers/nautok/README.md

 # Few details
 By default, test answers and questions are randomly shuffled.
 Currently, it is impossible to turn of this function with getting into source files.
+I am currently working on test constructor, so it will be easier to create and format tests.